CC25-CR374/.github/profile/README.md

 ## 📌 Notes

-- This project is developed as part of the DBS Coding Camp Capstone Program.
+- Domma is developed as part of the DBS Coding Camp Capstone Program.
-- Stay tuned for repo links and progress updates!
+- Stay tuned for repository links and further progress updates!